U.S. judge declines to block release of Bolton book

 “While Bolton’s unilateral conduct raises grave national security concerns, the government has not established that an injunction is an appropriate remedy,” Lamberth wrote.
 “For reasons that hardly need to be stated, the Court will not order nationwide seizure and destruction of a political memoir.”

-Lamberth said a private review of passages the government alleged contain classified information persuaded him that Bolton “likely jeopardized national security” through publication.
+However, Lamberth said a private review of passages the government alleged contain classified information persuaded him that Bolton “has gambled with the national security of the United States… [and] has exposed his country to harm and himself to civil (and potentially criminal) liability.”

 “The Room Where It Happened” recounts Bolton’s 17 months as Trump’s top national security official and offers a withering portrait of the president as an “erratic” and “stunningly uninformed” leader.
 Bolton called Trump incompetent and “unfit for office” in promotional interviews.